fernandoprass/myce/sources/Myce.Wrappers/readme.md

 ## Library
 Directory
+    - Delete (string path) - Deletes an empty directory from a specified path.
+    - Delete (string path, bool recursive) - Deletes the specified directory and, if indicated, any subdirectories and files in the directory.
+    - Exists (string? path) - Determines whether the given path refers to an existing directory on disk.
     - GetFiles(string path) - Returns the names of files (including their paths) that match the specified search pattern and enumeration options in the specified directory.
     - GetFiles(string path, string searchPattern) - Returns the names of files (including their paths) that match the specified search pattern and enumeration options in the specified directory.
     - GetFiles(string path, string searchPattern, EnumerationOptions enumerationOptions) - Returns the names of files (including their paths) that match the specified search pattern and enumeration options in the specified directory.